mbiesiad/awesome-astronomy/README.md

 * [ESO](https://www.eso.org/public/) - The European Organisation for Astronomical Research in the Southern Hemisphere, is a 16-nation intergovernmental research organisation for ground-based astronomy.

-* [Mars Society](https://www.marssociety.org/) - is an American worldwide volunteer-driven space-advocacy non-profit organization dedicated to promoting the human exploration and settlement of the planet Mars.
+* [Mars Society](https://www.marssociety.org/) - An American worldwide volunteer-driven space-advocacy non-profit organization dedicated to promoting the human exploration and settlement of the planet Mars.

 * [Astronomy](https://astronomy.com/) - (ISSN 0091-6358) is a monthly American magazine about astronomy.

 * [S&T](https://skyandtelescope.org/) - Sky & Telescope is a monthly American magazine covering all aspects of amateur astronomy.

-* [CERN](https://home.cern/) - the European Organization for Nuclear Research, is the world's largest particle physics lab.
+* [CERN](https://home.cern/) - The European Organization for Nuclear Research, is the world's largest particle physics lab.

 # Citizen science